What are rodents?

 How can I prevent rodents in the future?

-In addition to implementing professional pest control services, the following five tips will help make your property less attractive to the rodents that live throughout Texas.
+In addition to implementing professional pest control services in McAllen, the following five tips will help make your property less attractive to the rodents that live throughout Texas.

 - Seal up your home’s exterior; eliminate entry points by caulking cracks and gaps in the foundation and exterior walls, place covers over chimneys and vents, and repair roof damage.